Chrisfaherty/CI_PP1_TBB/README.md

 ### Bugs
 **Solved Bugs**
-* When working with the footer on the home pace in mobile the fotter would move up behind the contacts and location section.
+* When working with the footer on the home pace in mobile the footer would move up behind the contacts and location section.
     * This was resolved by fixing the footers position to the bottom of the page and giving it a transparent background so that it could stay at the bottom of the screen and move with the page.

 ### Validator Testing